Changes in your family situation

 If the parent died in the Netherlands, you do not have to report the death to us.
 We will be informed by the municipality (gemeente).
 If the parent died in another country, you will need to report the death to us directly.

-If your child is living away from home for education reasons, or because of illness or disability, you can get child benefit at twice the basic rate in some situations.
+If your child is living away from home to follow a course of study, or because of illness or disability, you can get child benefit at twice the basic rate in some situations.

 Payment of child benefit will stop as from the quarter following the death.
 You will receive a letter about this.
 If you receive child benefit for your other children, the new child benefit amount will also be stated in the letter.